ArkThis/AHA_ObjectWorld/publish/aha-s3_compatibility_as_issue.md

-There's even HowTo videos and web-documentation by major companies, such as IBM, Microsoft, Google, etc - that confirm my following perception of "What is an Object Storage" - and what is it designed and used for?
+There's even HowTo videos and web-documentation by major companies, such as IBM, Microsoft, Google, etc - that confirm my following perception of "What is an Object Storage" - and what is it designed and used for:

+  * Store a very large number of objects.
+  * Go beyond `filenames in folders` as access paradigm.
+  * Store metadata *with* (payload) data as "an Object".

-Especially in comparison and difference to /conventional/ files-in-folders storage concepts and other /classic/ paradigms?
+Especially in comparison and difference to /conventional/ files-in-folders storage concepts and other /classic/ paradigms.
+Because would the "large(r) number of files per folder" as only reason suffice to go through all the efforts of implementing, advertising and maintaining "a new storage paradigm"?